JudgeGroovyman/JudgeGroovyman.github.io/Tutorials.md

 # Blender #

-In 2019 Blender received a large and critical update called 2.8 which changed some key things about the user interface.
+Around early 2019 Blender received a large and critical update called 2.8 which changed some key things about the user interface.

 ## Blender 2.8 ##
 * [Make a low poly animal](https://www.youtube.com/watch?v=6mT4XFJYq-4) (or anything really) starting with a picture to trace from in just 10 minutes